-Many of its other global brands are also available to Chinese consumers through its e-store on Tmall e-commerce platform owned by Alibaba.
+Many of its other global brands are also available to Chinese consumers through its e-store on the Tmall e-commerce platform owned by Alibaba.

 SK-II is the most profitable brand for cosmetic products in China.
 It is a Japanese cosmetics brand launched in the early 1980s. it is sold and marketed as a premium skincare solution in East Asia as well as North America, Europe, and Australia.

-SK-II marketing strategy
+SK-II marketing strategy in China

 SK-II has rolled out a series of measures to engage with younger generations of consumers through art exhibitions and retail enhancement with the support of digital technology.